GanQiaoUC/LREC_MulDiLoC-HAP/README.md

 The **Analysis.r** script contains the full code for statistical modelling and data visualisation based on the **measures.csv**, **nominalisation_pos.csv**, **lexeme.csv** files.

-All scripts include detailed comments explaining key functions and implementation details.
+All scripts include comments explaining key functions and implementation details.